erg-lang/erg/README.md

 A [Python3 (3.7~3.11)](https://www.python.org/) interpreter is required.
 If it is already installed on your machine, no setup is required.

+Install `xsel` if you want to use paste function in the REPL on Linux(WSL doesn't need it)

 ## Installation

 ### Installing by cargo (Rust package manager)